webprog25/finalproject-NikiLi3/grading.md

 ## Notes:

 Great job, the only critique I have is that the code in app.js should be organized in a class.
 You have utilized an external API, developed by you.
 However, you could have implemented a simple backend by yourself, which establishes communication with the other backend.
 I have to reduce the points in this category a little bit, to be fair.
 I think you invested a lot of time in the frontend and the project is very advanced.
 So I am fine with it.
+I really like your final project, the documentation is very good.